 - Subtract your variable expenses from your monthly income

 - The amount that’s left is what you should save each month

 These days, it’s easier to create a budget using a mobile app or online software.
 There are many options to choose from, so find one that best suits your needs.

 Yes, the plan is to save money monthly for the future, but where will that money come from?
 The best way to save money for the future is by keeping it regularly.

 Most banks offer savings accounts with very few requirements or fees.
-Opening a savings account is easy; however, sticking with your monthly savings goals is more complicated.
+Opening an online savings account is easy; however, sticking with your monthly savings goals is more complicated.